renobyt3/renobyt3/README.md

 - 👋 Hi, I’m @renobyt3.
 - 👀 I’m a HVAC-Engineer working with controls of heatpump- and woodburning-systems.
-- 🌱 I’m currently learning Kotlin, Codesys / c.Suite and Portuguese.
+- 🌱 I’m currently learning Kotlin and Structure Text
 - 💞️ I’m looking to collaborate on stuff.
 - 📫 How to reach me: drop a message.
 - 😄 Pronouns: he/him.